Tusculum: Imperial period

+The Imperial period was the city's golden age and from the reign of Tiberius, a vast program of systematisation and embellishment of the monumental centre was undertaken.
+Whilst in the Flavian period a slow decline of the city is noticeable, significant building activity included modifications and transformations of various buildings surrounding the forum such as the theatre and in the Temple of Mercury.
+The last phase of urban expansion was in the Hadrianic period with the construction of the amphitheatre, houses and thermal baths.

 Much of the territory (including Cicero's villa), but not the town itself, which lies far too high, was supplied with water by the Aqua Crabra.

-The last archaeological evidence of Roman Tusculum is a bronze tablet of 406 AD commemorating Anicius Probus Consul and his sister Anicia.
+The last archaeological evidence of Roman Tusculum is a bronze tablet of 406 AD commemorating the Consul Anicius Petronius Probus and his sister Anicia.